One Man Show (film)

 One Man Show is a 2001 Indian Malayalam-language comedy-drama film directed by Shafi (in his directorial debut) and written by the Rafi Mecartin duo.
 It stars Jayaram, Samyuktha Varma, Lal, Manya, Kalabhavan Mani and Narendra Prasad.
-The story unfurls itself in the course of a TV game show. this film was a huge commercial success at the box office.
+The story unfolds in the course of a TV game show.
+This film was a huge commercial success at the box office.
+The film was remade in Tamil as Kalakkura Chandru (2007).

 Plot

-Jayakrishnan, the protagonist, comes to take part in a show, "One Man Show" hosted by popular movie star Mukesh.
-During the course of the show, the host pries into Jayakrishnan's past and the whole story is unwound in a flashback.
+Jayakrishnan participates in a prize winning show, One Man Show hosted by popular movie star Mukesh.
+During the course of the show, the host pries into Jayakrishnan's past, and the whole story is unwound in a flashback.

-Jayakrishnan, his uncle K. R. Menon and his cousin (Menon's daughter) Radhika, who is also Jayakrishnan's sweetheart, live together.
-They are lawyers by profession and their house is nicknamed "Kodathi Veedu" (Court house).
-Among the lawyers of Kodathi Veedu, Jayakrishnan and his Junior Ponnappan are the only utter.
-No client ever comes for Jayakrishnan and hence is unable to earn anything.
-However, he decideds that he'd marry Radhika only after he has fought and won a legal battle.
+Jayakrishnan, his uncle K. R. Menon, and his cousin (Menon's daughter) Radhika, who is also Jayakrishnan's sweetheart, live together.
+They are lawyers by profession, and their house is nicknamed "Kodathi Veedu" (courthouse).

+Among the lawyers of Kodathi Veedu, Jayakrishnan and his Junior Ponnappan are the only ones idle.
+No client ever comes to Jayakrishnan and hence is unable to earn anything, as he had bungled some cases earlier.
+While K. R Menon and Radhika are successful lawyers, Jayakrishnan is constantly derided for his failure.
+However, he decides that he'd marry Radhika only after he has fought and won a legal battle.
 So Jayakrishnan and Ponnappan decide to reopen the case of Hari Narayanan, who has been in a mental asylum for the past few years.

-Jayakrishnan, with timely help from Doctor Raziya, his friend, proves in court that Hari Narayanan is not insane and that he was dubbed a mad man by his own brother Raveendran, who wanted to wrest his assets.
-Uncle Menon fights the suit on the defendant's side, but Jayakrishnan wins the lawsuit.
-Hari Narayanan is released from the mental asylum and Jayakrishnan gets married to Radhika.
+Jayakrishnan, with timely help from Doctor Raziya, his friend, proves in court that Hari Narayanan is not insane by having Hari Narayan answer difficult questions posed by the opposition lawyer K.R.
+Menon.
+Jayakrishnan successfully proves that Harinarayanan was dubbed a madman by his own brother Raveendran (Janardhanan), who wants to usurp his assets.
+Jayakrishnan wins the lawsuit.
+Hari Narayanan is released from the mental asylum, and Jayakrishnan marries Radhika.

-But the plot takes a sharp turn when Jayakrishnan discovers that Hari Narayanan is in fact insane.
+But the plot takes a sharp turn when Jayakrishnan discovers that Hari Narayanan is, in fact, insane.
 Jayakrishnan is helpless as he is ashamed to expose Hari Narayanan's insanity.
-Meanwhile, the insane Hari Narayanan thinks that it is him who has married Radhika.
-A series of strange incidents take place after which everyone believe that it is Jayakrishnan who is insane.
+Meanwhile, the insane Hari Narayanan thinks that it is he who has married Radhika.
+A series of strange incidents occurs, leading everyone to believe it is Jayakrishnan who is insane.
 Meanwhile, Hari Narayanan begins to seek revenge on his brother.
 He bombs his brother's factory, which causes a huge financial loss.
-Since tt was Radhika who legally offered bail for Hari Narayanan, she is held responsible to cover the loss.
-They are unable to pay this amount and Radhika goes to prison.
+Since it was Radhika who legally offered bail for Hari Narayanan, she is held responsible for covering the loss.
+They are unable to pay this amount, and Radhika goes to prison.

 It is for her release that Jayakrishnan has come to the TV game show.
 Everything ends well when he wins the game show and frees his sweetheart.